stadid/webcontrol/README.md

 • No fuel consumption / energy statistics data interface pages. *Could be added in case of user demand.*

 • No integration with smart home systems.
 Acts as a pure standalone solution.

+• No virualization support.
+Should be run on a real "hardware".